captainGeech42/synapse-sinkdb/README.md

 ## Tag Tree

-This package creates a tag tree under `#rep.sinkdb`:
+By default, this package creates a tag tree under `#rep.sinkdb`:

 * `#rep.sinkdb.sinkhole`: The node is a sinkhole
 * `#rep.sinkdb.awareness`: The node is a part of a phishing awareness campaign